Direct Coffee Export: A win for smallholder coffee farmers

 It is a historic achievement for small-scale coffee farmers across the country and a clear demonstration that given an opportunity and with support, farmers have the potential to produce, mill, meet export requirements, negotiate and export our coffee across the entire globe.

 During the flagging off ceremony of seven (7) coffee containers to South Korea at Bollore Warehouse and Logistic in Nairobi, Kenya, Kericho Governor Prof. Paul Kiprono Chepkwony termed the move ‘a defining moment for smallholder coffee farmers.

 Despite the good coffee prices in the global market, farmers have never had an opportunity to interact and bargain with the buyers directly.

 Kenyan coffee is sold through the auction at the , where marketing agents auction on behalf of farmers thus getting any offers against their wish.
 Most marketers get direct sale offers without the consent of smallholder farmers.
 On the other hand, buyers too get coffee they order at the mercies of the marketers.

 We Effect advocacy initiatives have been pushing for the licensing of coffee cooperatives as marketing agents.
 It will enable market diversification by opening doors for them in the coffee markets such as the emerging and fastest growing Asian coffee-consuming countries.

-The Coffee Subsector Reforms Implementation Standing Committee (CSRISC) in the President’s Executive Office supports Cooperative unions vertically; integrated to enable market diversification.
+The Coffee Subsector Reforms Implementation Standing Committee (CSRISC) in the President’s supports Cooperative unions vertically; integrated to enable market diversification.
 One of the recommendations by the National Task Force on Coffee Subsector Reforms in 2016 was the marketing of Kenyan coffee.
 Especially in the emerging and fastest growing Asian coffee consuming countries like South Korea, Dubai, and China, where coffee trade fares and exhibitions.